lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 ##### What You Must Bring
 - Laptop computer
-- Latest v version of Lightroom
+- Latest version of Lightroom
 - Up to 10 high-quality images (preferably in RAW format)

 [**Register here**](http://shop.lesterpickerphoto.com/page/803)